huberp/text-similarity-transformerjs/.github/instructions/workflows.instructions.md

 2. **Keep descriptions concise** - Use brief, clear language in the Purpose field
 3. **List all triggers** - Document all events that trigger the workflow
 4. **Document permissions** - Clearly state what permissions the workflow requires
+5. **Document inputs** - Clearly state what inputs the workflow requires
+6. **Document outputs** - Clearly state what outputs the workflow requires
+7. **Document secrets** - Clearly state what github secrets the workflow requires
+5. **Document variables** - Clearly state what github variables the workflow requires
+6. **Document precondition** - Clearly state what type of setup has to be done before the workflow can be done
-5. **Use consistent formatting** - Follow the exact format shown in the template
+8. **Use consistent formatting** - Follow the exact format shown in the template